 It is used to treat and prevent certain types of severe, potentially fatal ventricular arrhythmias.
 It is used to treat high blood pressure, chest pain caused by poor blood flow to the heart, and a variety of conditions characterized by an abnormally fast heart rate

 Amiodarone mainly works by inhibiting potassium rectifier currents, which lead to heart repolarization during phase 3 of the cardiac action potential.
-It improves blood flow and lowers blood pressure by relaxing blood vessels and slowing heart rate.
+It helps relax blood vessels and slow the heart rate, which improves blood flow and lowers blood pressure.

 Book Doctor Appointment